 Evidence Internal auditor commentary Is there evidence of risk assessment documentation?
-Yes The risk management policy and register were reviewed at the meeting held 05/05/2021 (min9d).
+Yes The risk management policy and register were reviewed at the meeting held 05/05/2021 (min 9d).
 Is there evidence that risks are being identified and managed?
-Yes The Council reviewed its investment policy and strategy on 10/03/2021(min521) Does the Council have appropriate and adequate insurance cover in place for employment, public liability and fidelity guarantee and has been reviewed on an annual basis?
-Yes The Council's Insurance document was seen, insurances expiring 31/03/2022.
-Public liability cover is £15 million Employer's liability cover is £10 million Fidelity Guarantee cover is £2 million The insurances were reviewed by the Full Council on 10/03/2021(min520) Evidence that internal controls are documented and regularly reviewed Yes The Statement of Internal Controls was reviewed at the meeting held 23/06/2021 (min42) Evidence that a review of the effectiveness of internal audit has been carried out during the year Yes The Effectiveness of Internal Audit was reviewed at the meeting held 23/06/2021 (min41i) Additional comments:
+Yes The Council reviewed its investment policy and strategy on 10/03/2021(min521) The council reviewed its investment policy and strategy on 09/03/2022 (min 419) Does the Council have appropriate and adequate insurance cover in place for employment, public liability and fidelity guarantee and has been reviewed on an annual basis?
+Yes The Council's Insurance document was seen, insurances expiring 31/03/2023.
+Public liability cover is £15 million Employer's liability cover is £10 million Fidelity Guarantee cover is £2 million The insurances were reviewed by the Full Council on 09/03/2022(min 418) Evidence that internal controls are documented and regularly reviewed Yes The Statement of Internal Controls was reviewed at the meeting held 23/06/2021 (min 42) Evidence that a review of the effectiveness of internal audit has been carried out during the year Yes The Effectiveness of Internal Audit was reviewed at the meeting held 23/06/2021 (min 41i) Additional comments: